-People who have symptoms of late onset Alzheimer disease (AD) and have one or more APOE e4 copies are more likely to have AD.
+People who have symptoms of Alzheimer disease (AD) and have one or more APOE e4 copies are more likely to have AD.
 However, it is not diagnostic of AD and should not be used to screen asymptomatic people or their family members.
-Many of those who have e4 alleles will never develop AD.
+Many individuals who have APOE e4 alleles will never develop AD.
 Even in symptomatic people, only about 60% of those with late onset AD will have APOE e4 alleles.

-Although APOE genotyping is being used clinically by Alzheimer experts, the most it can provide at this time is additional information about a person with dementia.
+Although APOE genotyping may be used clinically by Alzheimer experts, it can only provide additional information about a person with dementia.
 A definite diagnosis of Alzheimer disease can only be made by examining a person’s brain tissue after their death.

 My father has been diagnosed with probable late onset Alzheimer disease and his APOE genotype test is negative for e4 alleles.
 Should his doctor be doing other genetic testing?

 No, not at this time.
 Forty percent of individuals who have late onset Alzheimer disease (AD) are negative for APOE e4 alleles.